tyler-ruff/blazed-city/blazed_city/government/constitution.md

 ---

 ## Footlinks
-* [1](#land-claim): A deed is any legal instrument in writing which passes, affirms or confirms an interest, right, or property and that is signed, attested, delivered, and in some jurisdictions, sealed.
+* [^1]: A deed is any legal instrument in writing which passes, affirms or confirms an interest, right, or property and that is signed, attested, delivered, and in some jurisdictions, sealed.
 It is commonly associated with transferring (conveyancing) title to property.
 [Source](https://en.wikipedia.org/wiki/Deed)
-* [2](#the-council): The value of these shares will be determined by the gross domestic product (GDP) of the virtual Blazed Nation (Please see [Article #2](#2-finance)).
+* [^2]: The value of these shares will be determined by the gross domestic product (GDP) of the virtual Blazed Nation (Please see [Article #2](#2-finance)).
-* [3](#loans): A **promissory note**, sometimes referred to as a note payable, is a legal instrument (more particularly, a financing instrument and a debt instrument), in which one party (the maker or issuer) promises in writing to pay a determinate sum of money to the other (the payee), either at a fixed or determinable future time or on demand of the payee, under specific terms and conditions.
+* [^3]: A **promissory note**, sometimes referred to as a note payable, is a legal instrument (more particularly, a financing instrument and a debt instrument), in which one party (the maker or issuer) promises in writing to pay a determinate sum of money to the other (the payee), either at a fixed or determinable future time or on demand of the payee, under specific terms and conditions.
 [Source](https://en.wikipedia.org/wiki/Promissory_note#:~:text=A%20promissory%20note%2C%20sometimes%20referred,or%20determinable%20future%20time%20or)
-* 4: Abandonment refers to the voluntary and intentional discarding of a known right.
-[Source](https://www.law.cornell.edu/wex/abandonment)
+* [^4]: Abandonment refers to the voluntary and intentional discarding of a known right. ([Source](https://www.law.cornell.edu/wex/abandonment)).
-* 5: Personal property is property that is movable.
-[6](#bonds): Par value, also known as nominal value, is the face value of a bond or the stock value stated in the corporate charter.
+* [^5]: Par value, also known as *nominal value*, is the face value of a bond or the stock value stated in the corporate charter.

 ---